KhaledOmarMoustafa/SauceDemo/README.md

 C-Open the project in your preferred IDE.
 D-Execute the test cases using the Runner Class.

+The Executed Test Cases Are Generated in order as Follows:
 1-open the browser and go to the website "https://www.saucedemo.com/" 2-login using Valid Username ("standard_user") And Password ("secret_sauce") And then Click "Login" 3-Add a number of items to the shopping cart